 COMPREHENSIVE PLAN IMPLEMENTATION MATRIX

-ном ноwто BY WHOM
+HOW пом.
+WHEN

-HOW PRIMARY PARTNER WHEN
+now HOW TO PRIMARY PARTNER VVIIEIN

 WHAT - AGRICULTURAL RETENTION - Chapter 3

 3-1.
-Support Agriculture as an Industry - Consider strategies to support agriculture to continue to be a viable primary industry and an enhanced or expanded industry in the Township.
+Support Agriculture as an Industry - Consider strategies to su primary industry and an enhanced or expanded industry in the Tow to continu e to be a v iable

 3-1.1.
-Consider ordinance measures to fur ther support agriculture.
-Zoning, SLDO РС AG А
+Consider ordinance measures to further support agriculture.
+Zoning, SLDO PC AG А

 3-1.2.
 Determine roadway changes needed for larger agricultural equipment balanced with maintaining the Township's rural roadway character (see Chapter 6).
 Roadway improvements MGR ENG/AG 0